 Yes, this happens to many dogs.
 While some dogs like pugs are voracious eaters, labs or goldens can be extremely choosy.
 At infant age, regardless you are giving milk or dry food blended in water through feeding bottle, puppy will eat/drink it.
 They will eat whatever liquid you put in the feeding bottle at this age.

 However, once puppies mature and learn to eat themselves, they may not like dry food, rarely touch it.
 In these cases, the best option is to first add a home-made additive with the dry food.
 You may add many things dog like in small quantities of chicken stalk, chicken pieces(boneless for puppies), curd, egg and others to the dry food.
 Changing or trying out another brand helps as well.
 So it’s best to buy a small pack before trying any new brand.I have seen many dogs who hate Drools but like Canine Creek although they are manufactured by same company.
 Every dog has a mind of his own.
 If you can’t add any home-made side dish, adding less nutritious but delicious wet food like drools holistic blended meals, pedigree chicken gravy, smart-heart chicken liver gravy etc into the dry food can change your dog’s mind at times.
-Otherwise you can go for totally home-made food if your dog doesn’t like any brand of commercial dry or wet food.
+In the end, either you can choose from some of the best commercial dog food brands available in India or you can go for totally home-made food if your dog doesn’t like any brand of dry or wet food.

 Most common diseases of Indian bred dogs like canine hyp dysplasia, ear infections, bent hind legs can happen to any dog.
 Take your dog to a registered veterinary practitioner in case such situations arise.